 Our youngest team member, Jared is an auto enthusiast and has taken to shop life like a fish to water.
 In his spare time installs performance parts from Russia and Japan on his 2003 IS300 5MT.
 He leaves the shop on Friday with a fresh set of tires and return on Monday somehow needing to buy a new set.

 Morgan does it all.
-No matter the the job is, Morgan is a good choice.
+No matter what the the job is, Morgan is a good choice.
 Network diagnosis?
 No problem.
 Install an LS1 in a Prius?
 If it can be done, Morgan can do it.
 He works fast and almost never makes mistakes.
 In his free time drives a home-built rock crawler, camps, and takes care of his kids.

 Ivan works hard.
 Maybe a little too hard to be honest.
 But when you need your car back before leaving for a vacation, Ivan is the guy who will offer to stay late to get it done.
 He does top quality work and wont cut a corner no matter what.
 Its the right way or the highway.
 Once he gets home he tends to his vegetable garden which fills his back yard and feeds him in the summer.